Richard Clipston Sturgis: Life and career

 In July 1902, he formed a new partnership with George Edward Barton, known as Sturgis & Barton.
 In addition to a Boston office this firm also had a New York office at Tuxedo Park.
 This partnership was dissolved after a period of six years.
-He again was sole proprietor of his firm until 1922, when he reorganized his firm as The Office of R. Clipston Sturgis, with William Stanley Parker, William B. Coffin, William Adams, S. Winthrop St. Clair and Alanson Hall Sturgis, his nephew, as associates.
+He again was sole proprietor of his firm until 1922, when he reorganized his firm as The Office of R. Clipston Sturgis, with William Stanley Parker, William B. Coffin, William Adams, S. Winthrop St. Clair, and Alanson Hall Sturgis, his nephew, as associates.

 Ten years later, in 1932, Sturgis retired.
 The firm was then reorganized as Sturgis Associates Inc. Parker was head of the new firm, though Sturgis remained associated as a consultant.

 Sturgis was regarded as a leader in the architectural profession.
 In 1891, he was elected to the College of Fellows of the American Institute of Architects.
-From 1908 to 1912 he was president of the Boston Society of Architects.
-In 1913-14 he was first vice president of the American Institute of Architects, and president in 1914-15.
+From 1908 to 1912, he was president of the Boston Society of Architects.
+In 1913-14, he was first vice president of the American Institute of Architects, and president in 1914-15.
 He was also involved in the Society of Arts and Crafts of Boston, and served as its fourth president from 1917 to 1920.
-Other organizations to which Sturgis belonged include: the Harvard Clubs of Boston and New York, the Somerset Club, the Tavern Club, the Union Boat Club, the Loyal Legion, the English-Speaking Union, the Colonial Society of Massachusetts and the American Academy of Arts and Sciences.
+Other organizations to which Sturgis belonged include: the Harvard Clubs of Boston and New York City, the Somerset Club, the Tavern Club, the Union Boat Club, the Loyal Legion, the English-Speaking Union, the Colonial Society of Massachusetts and the American Academy of Arts and Sciences.